 - Small refrigerator for beverages and snacks

-Many of these things can be found at Staples and other office supply retailers.
+Many of these things can be found at office supplies retailers.
 The way you arrange these items will contribute to the comfort of your office.

 Form and function